Here to talk

 - Consultation to support families and caregivers

-- Consultation to staff
+- Consultation to staff in supporting student wellbeing

 - Referral to and liaison with support agencies and other professionals

-- Support and input into pastoral care programs
+- Support and input into pastoral care programs and staff growth coaching

 The College counsellors are bound by ethics and law to maintain client confidentiality.
 This means that conversations between counsellors and students are private.
 Counsellors are unable to speak to others about what students have disclosed in a counselling session unless the student gives permission to the counsellor.

-However there are limits to keeping information confidential.
-Confidential information must be disclosed if there is a significant risk of harm to the client or to any other person, or if information is subpoenaed by a court.
+In most instances, a collaborative relationship between students, parents and teachers is sought with the student’s permission.
 As registered psychologists, the College Counsellors abide by the Code of Ethics and Ethical Guidelines outlined by the Australian Psychological Society.

 Parents and students are also welcome to contact the Iona College Counsellors directly.